noxsicarius/Epoch-Admin-Tools/README.md

 # Installation

-###  Each installation step is CRITICAL to installing this tool.
-ANY deviation from the following steps WILL break it.
-99% of reported errors are due to users not following these instructions PERFECTLY!
+###  IMPORTANT: I suggest you use Arma 2: OA BETA version 103718 on your server.
+Failure to use this version can result in the breaking of this mod as well as many others.

 #### [DayZ Epoch Admin Tools Video Install Tutorial](http://youtu.be/hV_vwvp_vFs)